adnanhf/Data-Recap-Processing-in-Excel-by-Using-Python/README.md

-# Data Recap Processing by Using Python
+# Hi...

-## What I am doing
+## My Motive
-This is a source code for easing a work of doing recap in Ms. Excel.
-This code is written to categorize data that has entered a month, then export another Ms. Excel file with addition sheets as a report.
-By this way, an employee doesn't have to type the report manually.
+I saw staff at my office doing a monthly recapitulation using Microsoft Excel manually.
+It takes around 3 to 5 days for one person to finish.
+Then I started to write this program, hoping to ease the pressure and speed up the time to complete the work.

-## Boundary
+## Disclaimer
-My code is designed for the harbor's report on a local harbormaster, where the data contains of every ship information that docked at the harbor.
+This program's design would process raw data into a hard-coded output.
+In my case, the data contains every ship's information that docked at the harbor.
+If anyone would use this code, they will need to re-write the properties of both the input and output.

-## How does my code work?
+## How Does My Code Work?
-(coming soon)
+(To be documented)